johannes-maly/johannes-maly.github.io/README.md

   <tr>
     <td style="border:none;">
       <b>Welcome to my page!</b> <br><br>
-      I am an assistant professor working on the mathematics of data science and machine learning.
-My former research has been focused on compressed sensing and the influence of quantization on signal reconstruction.
+      I am an <a href="https://www.math.lmu.de/math4ai/en/members/contact-page/johannes-maly-fc93da16.html">assistant professor at LMU Munich</a> working on the mathematics of data science and machine learning.
+My former research has been focusing on compressed sensing and the influence of quantization on signal reconstruction.
       I am currently interested in
       <br><br>
       <ul>